ScottLogic/blog/_posts/2024-06-24-investigating-code-quality-from-pr-data.md

 ### Pulling this together into a tool

-Our team built a command line tool, to which we provide a GitHub or GitLab URL.
+Our team built a tool, to which we provide a GitHub or GitLab URL.
 It then scrapes the PRs that have been raised within that repository.
 We take the PR data and process it, to produce a range of different metrics which we have grouped into deterministic or AI.
 Our deterministic metrics use data such as the number of files changed, number of comments, requests for change, PR duration, and PR contributors.
 The AI metrics use LLMs to analyse things like comment tone and subject, and to detect disagreements within comment threads.

 These metrics are then saved to a Parquet file, which can be exported to a [ClickHouse](https://clickhouse.com/clickhouse) database and imported into [Apache Superset](https://superset.apache.org/) to create a dashboard which allows us to visualise and explore the data captured.